 Engineering Leadership Community

-Through a partnership between the College of Engineering, Residence Life, and Student Leadership, the Engineering Leadership Community provides first year students with a well-rounded and unique experience.
-Engineering student organizations also interact closely with students in this community enabling connections with students experienced in the college.
-Students studying in any area of engineering are welcome in this community.
+Through a partnership between the College of Engineering, Residence Life, and the Student Activities Office, the Engineering Leadership Learning Community provides first year students with a well-rounded and unique experience.
+Engineering student organizations also interact closely with students in this community enabling connections with upper division engineering students.
+Students studying in any area of engineering are welcome.

 "Learning Communities like the Engineering Community has made the transition from high school to college much easier; I've made a lot of new friends in similar majors, which has been great for my schoolwork.
 It's been a great experience!"
 Peter, Mechanical Engineering